 New questions appear at the top of the Ask a Lawyer page for that practice area and/or jurisdiction.

-If you sign up for Justia Ask a Lawyer email notifications, you will receive a new email every time a new question is posted in your practice area(s) or jurisdiction(s).
-The benefit of immediate notifications is that you can potentially earn the most points by being first to answer.
+If you sign up for Justia Ask a Lawyer email notifications, you will receive a new email each time a new question is posted in your selected practice area(s) and/or location(s).
+Receiving notifications increases the odds that you will be the first to answer a new question, which results in extra Leaderboard points, and may even assist you in connecting with potential clients sooner.
 You can update your notification settings here.

 When you answer a question, your response will be publicly displayed on the question page along with your profile photo, if you provided one, and a link back to your profile in the Justia Lawyer Directory.
 If the person asking the question wants to contact you for further assistance, he or she can obtain your phone number or send you an email from your lawyer profile page.